-A Mail Access Point scans an e-mail account and extracts the e-mail attachments of new incoming e-mail.
+An E-mail Access Point scans an e-mail account and extracts the e-mail attachments of new incoming e-mail.
 These files are uploaded to a folder in a Container.
-A Mail Access Point can also start a workflow on those files.
+An E-mail Access Point can also start a workflow on those files.

-Here are 2 typical examples of how Mail Access Point SmartNames can help you do even more:
+Here are 2 typical examples of how E-mail Access Point SmartNames can help you do even more: